 The sentence is not complete until the LAST condition is fulfilled.
 If you paid your fine on Day 1 but probation ended 2 years later, Day 0 is the probation end date.

-Your deemed rehabilitation date is exactly 10 years after the latest completion date identified in Step 3.
-You are NOT deemed rehabilitated on the day of that anniversary — the 10 years must have fully elapsed.
+For a single qualifying offence, your deemed rehabilitation date is 10 years after the day following the latest completion date from Step 3.
+For two or more offences that would all be summary offences in Canada, the period is 5 years.
+You are NOT deemed rehabilitated on the day of that anniversary, the full period must have elapsed.

 Verify no other convictions exist